Students must meet the following criteria in order to opt-in to the program:

 Steps to take:

 A fee of $400 for the first loss and $1000 for the second loss will be placed on your account.
-Once the lost fee is paid you will received a refurbished replacement laptop; the same model laptop that was reported lost.
+Once the lost fee is paid you will received a refurbished functionally equivalent replacement laptop of the same model that was reported lost.

 Steps to take: